ianepreston/blog/posts/2024-12-27-kubelog-cilium.md

 In this inaugural post I'm going to talk about setting up [cilium](https://cilium.io/) as my [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).

+## Update

+I went back and set this up so that [argocd](https://argo-cd.readthedocs.io/en/stable/) can take over managing cilium once it's loaded up.
+The main components are the same but the structure of some files is slightly different.

+This post has been updated to reflect that.

 # Background on my setup

 For this project I started with a Talos Linux cluster of 3 nodes running